jeffreysorgen/golf-club-sensors/activity.md

-- dig out old phone, wrap it with recharger and use little cable
+- add photo of battery/old phone arrangement
+- try _test-imu-sketch_ with battery arrangement

 [*[ <-back to Overview ]*](README.md)
 [*[ (previous) Step One: The Accelerometer ]*](implementation.md/#step-one-the-accelerometer)